 FEI recognizes deferred income tax assets and liabilities, and related regulatory liabilities and assets, for the amount of deferred income taxes expected to be refunded to, or recovered from, customers in future rates.
 Included in deferred income tax assets and liabilities are the future income tax effects of the subsequent settlement of the related regulatory liabilities and assets through customer rates.

-The regulatory asset balance is expected to be recovered from customers in future rates when the deferred taxes become payable.
+The regulatory asset balance is expected to be recovered from customers in future rates when the deferred income taxes become payable, and is not subject to a regulatory return.